GriffithUniLibrary/redcap-intro/docs/instruments/07-branching.md

 Action tags can help format or adapt entries automatically.
 For example they can limit the number of characters a participant enters in a field, or prevent them from selecting more than a certain number of options.

-{% include alert.html text="Here we are going to create a ‘None of the Above’ checkbox option, that automatically unchecks all the other boxes, and unchecks itself if any other box is ticked." color="primary" %}
+Here we are going to create a ‘None of the Above’ checkbox option, that automatically unchecks all the other boxes, and unchecks itself if any other box is ticked.
+{:. .info }

 {% capture actiontag %}